 - 5.4.1 After the Executive Board has declared that the procedural requirements for issuing a degree certificate have been fulfilled, the Board of Examiners will present a degree certificate, as evidence that the student has passed the final examination.
 This degree certificate will show the information stipulated in Article 7.1(2), of the Act. - 5.4.2 The degree certificate will be drawn up in Dutch or English, and also in Latin.
-The degree certificate will be signed with a wet signature by at least one of the members of the Board of Examiners.3 - 5.4.3 The Board of Examiners will add a diploma supplement to the certificate stating that the student has passed the final examination.
+The degree certificate will be signed with a 'wet signature' on behalf of the Board of Examiners, by at least one of the members of the Board of Examiners. - 5.4.3 The Board of Examiners will add a diploma supplement to the certificate stating that the student has passed the final examination.
 The aim of the supplement is to provide insight into the nature and content of the completed degree programme, also with a view to international recognition of degree programmes.
 The Leiden University diploma supplement conforms with the standard European diploma supplement.
-The final page of the diploma supplement will be signed with what is known as a wet signature by at least one of the members of the Board of Examiners.
-In addition, the Board of Examiners may choose to initial each page of the diploma supplement. - 5.4.4 A student who has passed more than one examination but cannot be awarded a degree certificate, as referred to in 5.4.1, will on request be given a statement issued by the Board of Examiners, showing at least the examinations that the student has passed.
+The final page of the diploma supplement will be signed with a 'wet signature' on behalf of the Board of Examiners, by at least one of the members of the Board of Examiners.
+In addition, the Board of Examiners may choose to initial each page of the diploma supplement. - 5.4.4 A student who has passed more than one examination but cannot be awarded a degree certificate, as referred to in 5.4.1, will on request be given a statement issued by the Board of Examiners, showing at least the examinations that the student has passed. - 5.4.5 (not applicable)